Jira Integration

-Connect OpenClaw to Jira Cloud using Expanso pipelines.
-Create issues, track sprints, run JQL queries, and automate project management with natural language - all while keeping your API tokens local.
+Create issues, track sprints, run JQL queries, and automate project workflows with natural language - API tokens never leave your machine.

 Prerequisites